Smyrna, Georgia: Private schools

 Several private schools are inside Smyrna's city limits, including St. Benedict's Episcopal School, Covenant Christian School, Whitefield Academy, and a satellite campus of Buckhead Preparatory Academy.

 Arts and culture

 Market Village in the city center often has open-air concerts and festivals.
 There are also various small parks such as Cobb Park, public pools such as Aline Wolfe Center for the elderly and Tolleson park pool for all ages, tennis courts and playgrounds and a linear park with walking trail along Spring Road.

+The ARTery is a community-driven public art initiative in Smyrna, located primarily in the downtown area, with key installations around Jonquil Plaza and the Village Green.
+This project enhances the city's cultural landscape through vibrant, accessible art, featuring a rotating outdoor gallery of murals, sculptures, and interactive pieces.
+Launched to promote local artists and foster community engagement, it celebrates Smyrna’s identity as the "Jonquil City" and its diverse, creative community.
+Supported by the City of Smyrna and local arts organizations, the ARTery includes events like art walks and workshops to encourage public participation.
+It contributes to the ongoing revitalization of downtown Smyrna, complementing its mixed-use developments and green spaces.

+The Smyrna Art Council is an organization established to promote the arts within the community.
+Lectures, art exhibits and other activities are part of their calendar.

+The Smyrna Historical Society (SHS) was born from a shared vision of preserving the rich history of Smyrna and its surrounding communities.

 Transportation

 Several major roadways, such as I-285, Cobb Parkway (U.S. Route 41), Atlanta Road (Old State Route 3), and South Cobb Drive (State Route 280), pass through the municipality.

 Smyrna is served by CobbLinc and MARTA public buses.